 About the Department

 The department is administratively under the College of Arts and Sciences; its offices are located in Tyler Hall.
-It currently has a total of twelve full-time faculty members.
-Several per course instructors possessing practical experience and strong pedagogical skills supplement the permanent faculty.
+It currently has a staff of full-time faculty members and several per course instructors possessing practical experience and strong pedagogical skills to supplement the permanent faculty.
 The University is committed to increasing the size of the department in important and timely areas such as computational statistics, machine learning, and Cybersecurity.
 This will enable the department to expand capacity for educational programs, intensify research and scholarship, and continue with important outreach efforts.

 The Department of Computer Science and Statistics was established in 1967, making it the first formal department of computer science in New England.
 The M.S. program in computer science was approved in 1968; the M.S. program in statistics followed a year later; the first degrees were conferred in 1970.
 The department instituted an undergraduate Computer Science program in 1975, and demand for the program has been very high.
 A Ph.D. in applied mathematical sciences was created in 1980, and the first Ph.D. was awarded in 1982.
 Today we offer the following programs: